 Wrap Up

-This classic semi-auto from Smith & Wesson is a home run, all the way.
-If you are fortunate enough to find one out in the wild for sale, do yourself a favor and pick it up - even if it looks a little worn.
-You'll be happy that you did.
+This classic semi-auto from Smith & Wesson is a home run, without a doubt.
+If you're fortunate enough to come across one for sale, even if it appears a bit worn, do yourself a favor and grab it.
+You'll be glad you did.

 that would work nicely.
 I assume with 5906 that I have a third generation pistol??
 I’m sure